 - Some companies may block external VPN connections.

-If your main objective is to bypass geolocation restriction of video streaming, DNS proxy is usually a better option.
-Your connection will not be slowed down when using DNS proxy as explained in this guide.
+If your main objective is to bypass the geolocation restriction of video streaming, a DNS proxy is usually a better option.
+Your connection will not be slowed down when using a DNS proxy, as explained in this guide.

 Do you know whether you should use VPN to surf the web anonymously without restrictions?
 Do you understand the benefits and limitations of using VPN?

-If you have any questions on using VPN to protect your private browsing data, to hide your identity, or to bypass geolocation-based blockage, you may let us know in the comment box below.
+If you have any questions about using VPN to protect your private browsing data, hide your identity, or bypass the geolocation-based blockage, you may let us know in the comment box below.

 We will try to help you.

 You can reach us through the following: